Those Who Achieve, Practice Basic Productivity Strategies

 A Different Person, A Different Leader

-If you put into practice even some of these strategies, you will be a different person and a different leader one year from now.
+If you are intentional to improve time management skills in even a handful of areas, you will be a different person and a different leader one year from now.
 You have here the opportunity to accomplish more things that really matter to you.
+And this will help you in dealing with that significant stress you are going through.
 All 52 are contained in my book, “52 Solutions for Those Who Need a 25 Hour Day.”

 More Priorities – The Ones that Truly Make a Difference